stillxthahn/FITUS-PatternRecognition-FinalProject/README.md

 # Overview
-This repository contains an application that aligns, visualizes the process of reconstructing 3D biometric facial data, using Dlib python library, 3DDFA_V2 source, PyQT5, Pygame and PyTorch framework.
+This repository contains an application that aligns, visualizes the process of reconstructing 3D biometric facial data, using Facenet python library, 3DDFA_V2 source.

 The goal of this implementation is to be simple, easy to use, only plug and play.
 This implementation is a work in progress -- new features are currently being implemented.

 At the moment, you can easily:
- * Detect face / multi-face using Dlib
+ * Detect face / multi-face using Facenet
  * Build face landmark with 2 mode (Sparse/Dense) using TDDFA pre-trained model.
  * Generate 3D UV texture and save its on local directory
  * Use image and webcam as input